How to update basic info, add writing samples, organize your work, create custom sections, and feature important content.

 Removing a Section

-When removing a section your work can be reassigned to other sections in your CV.
-Be aware that if you don't select to move all the content to another section it will be removed from your CV entirely.
+When removing a section your work can be reassigned to other sections in your portfolio.
+Be aware that if you don't select to move all the content to another section it will be removed entirely from your portfolio.

 After selecting to move your content you'll be given drop-down options for where your content can be moved.
 Pick the destination and you're all set.